seqan/seqan/manual/source/Tutorial/GettingStarted/ParsingCommandLineArguments.rst

      As for the ``--uppercase`` option, the program should print whether the flag was set or not.

    Hint
-     Copy the two lines for defining the <tt>--uppercase</tt> option and replace the strings appropriately.
+     Copy the two lines for defining the ``--uppercase`` option and replace the strings appropriately.

    Solution
      .. container:: foldable